 Touring and accommodation

 The Cotswolds region is a huge landmass designated an Area of Outstanding Natural Beauty or AONB.
-Leave London and visit the Cotswolds, Oxford and Blenheim Palace on a day trip.
-We recommend staying for a few nights in the Cotswolds and explore the region in more detail with your driver-guide.
+Leave London and visit Oxford, Blenheim Palace and the Cotswolds on a day trip.
+We recommend staying for a few nights in the Cotswolds and visit Blenheim Palace and Oxford with your driver-guide.
 Enjoy Bike tour of the Cotswolds, or surprise a family member with a Balloon Flight in the Cotswolds.
 Day trips that combine well with the Cotswolds include; Stratford-upon-Avon, Warwick Castle and Hidcote Manor Gardens.